agile-ts/documentation/docs/main/Introduction.md

 ## 🤓 Glossary

 In these docs, we will refer to our classes with a capital first letter.
-For example, when you see 'state' we are referring to the programming concept `state`, but when you see 'State' we are referring to our [State](../packages/core/features/state/Introduction.md) class.
+For example, when you see 'state', we refer to the programming concept `state`, but when you see 'State', we are referring to our [State](../packages/core/features/state/Introduction.md) class.

 ### `Agile Sub Instance`
 Instances that hold a reference to the [`Agile Instance`](../packages/core/features/agile-instance/Introduction.md)